mcavigelli/mcavigelli.github.io/README.md

 ## Some notes

-Mainly in German, might contain traces of English.
+Mainly in German, might contain traces of English, Swedish welcome as well.

 Theme should remember of some wine.